zukhri2106/Embedded-Software-Architechture/README.md

   * API/SDK design for secure services and peripheral abstraction

-Bonus skills
+## Bonus skills
-* security models such as TrustZone, CHERI or virtualization techniques on MCUs
+* Security models such as TrustZone, CHERI or virtualization techniques on MCUs
-* creating SDKs or APIs that abstract secure services or peripheral access
+* Creating SDKs or APIs that abstract secure services or peripheral access